thenexthub/Codira/docs/SIL/Types.md

 ## Type Lowering

-A *formal type* is the type of a value in Swift, such as an expression result.
-Swift's formal type system intentionally abstracts over a large number of representational issues like ownership transfer conventions and directness of arguments.
+A *formal type* is the type of a value in Codira, such as an expression result.
+Codira's formal type system intentionally abstracts over a large number of representational issues like ownership transfer conventions and directness of arguments.
 However, SIL aims to represent most such implementation details, and so these differences deserve to be reflected